 Hisho was summoned to the office of the newly appointed Sekichou-shi in the seventh year and seventh month of Yosei, according to the Kei Imperial Calendar.

 One of the secretaries bustling back and forth showed him to an office at the far end of the department.
 The room faced a broad balcony that jutted out over empty air.
 Beyond the stone-carved handrails was a bottomless ravine.

 In one corner of the balcony stood an old willow tree.
 The willow’s branches brushed against the banisters like a woman’s long tresses.
-Squatting on the railing beneath the willow was a bird Hisho took to be a heron.
+Squatting on the railing beneath the willow was a bird.
+A heron, Hisho believed.
 It perched there perfectly still, as if in a meditative pose, its long, slender neck craned toward the ravine.

 Hisho thought, I wonder what it’s looking at.

 Nothing there to see there but rack and ruin.
-And yet for some reason, rack and ruin was precisely what the bird seemed interested in, even to the point of grieving.
+And yet for some reason, rack and ruin was precisely what the bird appeared to be interested in, even to the point of grieving at the sight.

 Strangely enough, at that moment Hisho thought of a woman.
 Not that she at all resembled the heron.
 She too gazed out at a ravine.
 Yet with not a speck of sorrow on her face, not sparing a single glance for the world below.

 “What good will come from looking at all that devastation?”
 She smiled and tossed a pear over the precipice.
 She had no interest in ruins or in the world below.
 “No need to see such depressing things,” she said with a toss of her head.

 Then why did she crowd into his thoughts along with the bird?
 Staring at the bird, turning the question over in his mind, he heard quick footsteps behind him.
 Startled out of its reverie, the bird flew off.